The defect of the F-pure threshold: Local properties of the defect of the F-pure threshold

 However, some assumptions are needed in order for this to hold.
 Indeed, as remarked by Hashimoto \cite[Remark~2.17]{Hashimoto}, Singh's counterexample to deformation of strong F-regularity gives a faithfully flat map $k[T]_{(T)} \to R$ such that $R$ is not F-pure but the closed fiber is strongly F-regular \cite[Proposition~4.3 and Proposition~6.2]{singh99}.
 Thus, it is only natural to assume that $R$ is F-pure.
 Note that $A$ is also F-pure in this case \cite[Proposition~5.13]{HRFpurity}.

 \begin{remark} It is known that F-purity descends under arbitrary pure maps $A \to R$ \cite[Proposition~5.13]{HRFpurity}, so it is natural to ask if this result can be generalized to F-pure thresholds.
-However, the naive inequality $\dfpt (R) \geq \dfpt (A)$ does not hold: if we take $R = \kk\ps{x,y}$ and $A = \kk\ps{x^2, xy, y^2}$ then $\dfpt (R) = 0$ and $\dfpt (A) = 1$ \cite[Example~2.4]{TakagiWatanabe}. \end{remark} If we add conditions on the closed fiber of the map, we do get some positive answers.
+However, the naive inequality $\dfpt (R) \geq \dfpt (A)$ does not hold: if we take $R = \kk\ps{x,y}$ and $A = \kk\ps{x^2, xy, y^2}$ then $\dfpt (R) = 0$ and $\dfpt (A) = 1$ \cite[Example~2.4]{TakagiWatanabe}. \end{remark} If we add conditions on the closed fiber of the map, we do get some positive answers as in Corollary \ref{coroll A1}.
+Furthermore, thanks to Corollary \ref{coroll A1} we can prove one Inequality (\ref{ineqFlat}) only assuming that the closed fiber is reduced.

-\begin{proposition} Let $(A,\m_A) \to (R,\m_R)$ be a faithfully flat map of F-finite local rings such that $A$ is F-pure and $R/\m_A R$ is regular.
-Then